91dhar/Python_GUI/README.md

 # Python GUI projects.

-Most of the projects are using the PySimpleGUI.
+Most of the projects are made using the PySimpleGUI.

 Requisite:
 `pip install PySimpleGUI`